backend-development/backend-development-textbook/source/adv_authentication.md

 ### HTTP Cookies

-HTTP Cookies are defined in [rfc 6265](https://tools.ietf.org/html/rfc6265).
+HTTP Cookies are defined in [RFC 6265](https://tools.ietf.org/html/rfc6265).

 1. The server sets the cookie (using the Header 'Set-Cookie'),
 2. the client includes the cookie automatically in every subsequent request to the server (using the HTTP Header `Cookie`).